S3 method for class 'model_stack'

 Usage

-# S3 method for model_stack
+# S3 method for class 'model_stack'

 predict(object, new_data, type = NULL, members = FALSE, opts = list(), ...)